neu-rah/lpp/README.md

 here `Resolution` will be a numeral of `2^` to an yet unspecified value.

-or by defining brand new functions.
+You can define new functions.

-first start by building the final non-curried C++ template to hold your function
+first start by building the final non-curried C++ template to hold your function in lambda namespace.

+then use `Curry` template to turn it into a simple type (not template) with a ::Bind member to bind the arguments

+eventually use macro `LPP` to import your curried type as a C++ variadic template into the lpp namespace.

 ```c++
 namespace lambda {